0xjuju/Agent-TwitStor/README.md

 ## Description
 Use AI Agents to create short stories.
-The system relies on a "Writer", "Audience", and "Critic" agent.
+Training data of selected books are used to finetune the model.
+Bayesian Optimization is used to adjust the parameters of the fine-tuned model for optimal fitting of training data.
+When there are multiple viable training sources, a different agent analyzes the different datasets and analyzes the user input for the to-be-created story details.
+This agent will rank these datasets and determine which of them should be used to finetune the model.
+Once the model is fine-tuned, a "Writer" agent will create the story, and then "Audience" and "Critic" agents are used to critique the work.

 ### <u>Writer Agent<u/>
 Uses retrieval augmentation to learn the structure and styles of highly acclaimed novels and writing styles.
 Given user